 4. Income Qualifications

 The amount of your CCB benefits partly depends on your income.
-Those with an adjusted family net income under $34,863 (in 2023) will get the maximum amount for each child.
+Those with an adjusted family net income under $37,487 (in 2025-2026) will get the maximum CCB amount for each child.

 As your income goes up, the amount you receive will go down.
-You can use the Government of Canada’s child and family benefits calculator to see how much you might get.
+You can use the Government of Canada's child and family benefits calculator to see how many children qualify and how much you might get.

 Frequently Asked Questions